Wilbertz/Disaster-Response-Pipeline/README.md

 ## Installation <a name="installation"></a>

-This project was written in Python 3.7.
+This project was written in Python 3.7 using Python 3 type hints.
 The relevant Python packages for this project are as follows:
+- re
+- os
 - sys
+- json
 - logging
+- typing
+- unittest
+- pickle
+- pandas
 - numpy
-- pandas
-- matplotlib
-- plotly
-- json
 - nltk.stem
 - nltk.tokenize
+- nltk.corpus
 - flask
-- sqlalchemy
+- plotly
 - sklearn.externals
+- sklearn.metrics
+- sklearn.pipeline
+- sklearn.feature_extraction.text
+- sklearn.multioutput
+- sklearn.ensemble
 - sklearn.model_selection
+- sqlalchemy

+The nltk.download method is called with 'punkt', 'wordnet', and 'stopwords'.

 ## Instructions <a name="instructions"></a>
 To run ETL pipeline that does all the cleaning of the data and stores the result in SQLite database: